determined-ai/determined/examples/hf_trainer_api/README.md

 The examples in this directory demonstrate how to use Determined callback with Hugging Face Trainer API to enable Determined's distributed training, fault tolerance, checkpointing and metrics reporting.

-The main callback is located in `determined.integrations.huggingface` and the associated `DetCallback` object is used in model code as in:
+The main callback is located in `determined.transformers` and the associated `DetCallback` object is used in model code as in:

 ```